List of Nepalese films

-Despite its short history, the Nepali movie industry has its own place in the cultural heritage of Nepal, it's sometimes unofficially called Kollywood.
-Most Kollywood films are narrative, and are shot on 16-millimeter film.
+Despite its short history, the Nepali movie industry has its own place in the cultural heritage of Nepal.
+Nepalese films or Nepalese cinema refers to films made in Nepali language within Nepal and beyond.
+Most Nepalese films are narrative and were shot on 16-millimeter film during the film era, which are mostly recorded digitally now.

 The first Nepali-language film was Satya Harischandra, which was released in 1951 in Darjeeling, India, and produced by D. B. Pariyar.
 The first Nepali-language movie made in Nepal was Aama, which was released in 1964 produced by the Nepalese government.
 However, the first Nepali-language movie made by the Nepalese private sector was Maitighar, which starred Mala Sinha and was released in 1966.
 The first color Nepali-language movie was Kumari.

-Nepal First Indigenous Santali language Feature Film was Bonodal (Change) 2016 made for the socio-cultural civilization and religious interests of Santali community.
-This film is designed by keeping a close views on many meaningful facts.
-The Script, editor, produced and directed by Kiran Khatiwada.
-Nepalese ex- mp Mr. Mohan Tudu also shows his acting skilled in the film and the film was inaugurated by ex- former minister of communication information Mr. Surendra Kumar Karki.
+Purna Bahadur Ko Sarangi holds the record of highest-grossing film in Nepal with gross of रु 51.40 crore (514.0 million NPR).
+The sequel is set to release in 2083 BS.
+The movie collected over NPR 75 Crores at the worldwide box office, breaking multiple records and touching millions of hearts.
+It has since become one of the most loved Nepali films of all time.